vhatuyen04/Zombie-Killer/README.md

 Controls:

-Use the arrow keys to move
+Use the arrow keys to move.
-Use the mouse to attack
+Use the mouse to attack.
 Good luck, and have fun!